firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-06-14-a-guide-to-exploring-abandoned-gold-mines.md

 Do not bring a flashlight.

----

-In the darkness,
+In the darkness,<br  />

-the earth will move beneath your feet.
+the earth will move beneath your feet.<br  />

-Trace paths through the throat
+Trace paths through the throat<br  />

-of the world, and when it swallows —
+of the world, and when it swallows —<br  />

-when your feet skip a step and fall
+when your feet skip a step and fall<br  />

-through one eternal second of nothing —
+through one eternal second of nothing —<br  />

-your stomach will lurch upward
+your stomach will lurch upward<br  />

-through the roof of your mouth,
+through the roof of your mouth,<br  />

-through the miles of rock above,
+through the miles of rock above,<br  />
 reaching for a sky it will not find.

----

-When you land, there will be water.
+When you land, there will be water.<br  />
 More than you expect.
-Drink deep.
+Drink deep.<br  />

-Taste the wealth of it leaden on your tongue.
+Taste the wealth of it leaden on your tongue.<br  />

-Each time your echoing steps interrupt
+Each time your echoing steps interrupt<br  />

-that holy flow of mineral blood
+that holy flow of mineral blood<br  />

-trickling into the deep downs,
+trickling into the deep downs,<br  />

-the puddles below will growl their emptiness,
+the puddles below will growl their emptiness,<br  />

-their howls will reverberate
+their howls will reverberate<br  />

-through threads of quartz.
+through threads of quartz.<br  />

-Why did you think we call them _veins_?
+Why did you think we call them _veins_?<br  />
 This body is eternal.

----

-The machinery cannot run, or walk,
+The machinery cannot run, or walk,<br  />
 but it may try to speak.
-The rubble
+The rubble<br  />

-will groan in your wake, the screech
+will groan in your wake, the screech<br  />

-of flimsy steel, the clank of broken chain,
+of flimsy steel, the clank of broken chain,<br  />

-the warble of wind through the earth's teeth.
+the warble of wind through the earth's teeth.<br  />

-Do not be afraid.
+Do not be afraid.<br  />

-They have forgotten what it is to be heard,
+They have forgotten what it is to be heard,<br  />
 or remembered.
-This is what it means to rust:
+This is what it means to rust:<br  />

-to become so warped from your purpose,
+to become so warped from your purpose,<br  />
 you no longer have one.

----

-And if you brought a flashlight,
+And if you brought a flashlight,<br  />

-though I said you should not,
+though I said you should not,<br  />

-flick your wrist.
+flick your wrist.<br  />

-Chase away the shroud of darkness,
+Chase away the shroud of darkness,<br  />

-lay eyes upon the foundations
+lay eyes upon the foundations<br  />

-of your faraway reality.
+of your faraway reality.<br  />

-Know that all of it was built here
+Know that all of it was built here<br  />

-in these granite molars
+in these granite molars<br  />

-and we above are waiting
+and we above are waiting<br  />

-to be chewed up and spit out,
+to be chewed up and spit out,<br  />

-the way this mountain was,
+the way this mountain was,<br  />

-so we too might know how it felt
+so we too might know how it felt<br  />
 to be made of gold.